 First, Second and Third Form

 We consider it important for our curriculum to be balanced, rigorous and stimulating.
-We foster an academic culture and the love of learning amongst our most junior pupils, so that this is maintained and developed through their time at Oundle.
+We foster an academic culture and a love of learning that is maintained and developed throughout a pupil’s time at Oundle.
 We set them up as independent learners and thinkers from the outset, encouraging them to read widely, to enquire, discuss and debate.
-We realise that the embedding of key academic skills are as important as the collection of factual information.
+We realise that the embedding of key academic skills is as important as the collection of factual information.

-There is a larger entry into the Third Form at age 13.
-Boys and girls enter from a variety of prep schools, and the total number of pupils in the year group rises to around 200.
-The main ethos of the curriculum is maintained from the First and Second Form, though the Third Form offers greater scope for choice; Spanish and Chinese are offered as new language options in addition to French, German, Greek and Latin, and pupils choose three subjects out of Art, Computing, Design Technology, Drama, Music and Sports Science.
-The Third Form also provides a foundation for the GCSE courses that begin in earnest the following year.
+There is a larger entry from a variety of prep schools into the Third Form at age 13, when the total number of pupils in the year group rises to around 200.
+The main ethos of the curriculum is maintained from the First and Second Form, though the Third Form offers greater scope for choice.
+All pupils study a core curriculum of English, Mathematics, Biology, Chemistry, Physics, Latin, History, Geography, Religious Studies and Trivium.

 Trivium is a course based on ‘interestingness’, and topics vary from group to group; whilst one class is studying the works of Koestler, another may be immersed in the art of Berlin.
 The intention of Trivium is to place learning for its own sake at the heart of our Third Form curriculum.
 Small set sizes allow for the classroom atmosphere to be similar to that of a tutorial.